kamalakbari7/pyshiny/README.md

 # Pyshiny

-This is my demo for a geospatial dashboard.
+This is the first demo for a geospatial dashboard.
 To install shiny in python and run the app the following code can be applied.

 ```sh